 Bellies full of chipa, we were in the car driving towards the center of the province.
 We would be spending our second night just outside Aristobolo del Valle.

 This region is famous for it’s yerba mate and tea plantations, which lined the highway.

 It was a gorgeous drive, and we stopped more than a few times to photograph the rolling hills of tea.

 Checking In at Salto Encantado

-It’s a property worth staying a few nights in summer to explore the region in full, unfortunately our itinerary only allowed on night.
+It’s a property worth staying a few nights in summer to explore the region in full, unfortunately, our itinerary only allowed one for night.
 For your stay, check rates here.

 A day on the Road

 After Salto Encantado, we spent the morning on the road to our next destination: Mocona Falls.

 It was another morning driving through tea plantations, making it another easy, beautiful drive.

 We stopped for lunch in El Soberbio, which is the closest town to Mocona Falls.